 Boxwood Blight is not a quarantined pest; however, due to the threat of this disease, several nurseries have elected to participate in a voluntary compliance program that is administered by the GDA Plant Protection Section.

-Click here for a List of nurseries who are participating in the GDA Boxwood Blight Compliance Program
+The following nurseries are participating in the GDA Boxwood Blight Compliance Program

 Compliance program participants agree to follow best management practices specifically developed to help prevent and control this very damaging disease.
 However, the compliance program does not guarantee freedom from Boxwood Blight.
 When entering into a boxwood blight compliance agreement, the production nursery agrees to adhere to the ANLA Nursery Industry Voluntary Best Management Practices** for Cylindrocladium pseudonaviculatum (Boxwood Blight) as well as the following:

 - A. Out sourced plant material should be obtained from nurseries who are participating in a Boxwood Blight Compliance Program.

 - Plant material originating from a nursery who is not participating in a Boxwood Blight Compliance Program must be held in an isolated area, untreated for 30 days and inspected and found free from symptoms of boxwood blight before shipment.

 - Isolated host plants must be held at least 10 meters from other host plants.